Sandark/Udacity-Front-End-ND/README.md

 # Projects build during Udacity Front-End ND

+Additional information in Readme.md is in the respective project directories.

 ## Personal blog
 Simple HTML+CSS only blog consisted of 4 linked pages.
 Personal blog in branch `personal-blog`.